When Should Someone Seek Medical Care for Alcoholism?

 Often a family member or employer convinces or forces the person with alcoholism to seek medical treatment.
 Even if an alcoholism sufferer accepts treatment because of pressure from family, an employer, or a medical professional, he or she can benefit from it.
 Treatment may help this person develop motivation to change the alcohol problem.

 - Alcohol withdrawal requires emergency treatment.
 When withdrawing from alcohol, a person classically goes through four phases: tremulousness (the shakes), seizures, hallucinations, and delirium tremens (DTs).
 These stages are described in further detail:

-During the tremulous stage, the person will exhibit a tremor of his or her hands and legs.
+- During the tremulous stage, the person will exhibit a tremor (shakiness) of his or her hands and legs.
 This can be seen if the person extends his or her hand and tries to hold it still.
 This symptom is often accompanied by anxiety and restlessness.

-Hallucinations affect many people undergoing the late stages of major alcohol withdrawal.
+- Hallucinations affect many people undergoing the late stages of major alcohol withdrawal.
 Visual hallucinations are the most common type of hallucination experienced during alcohol withdrawal.
 People will classically "see" insects or worms crawling on walls or over their skin.
 Often this is associated with tactile (feeling) hallucinations in which alcoholics think they feel insects crawling on their skin.
 This phenomenon is called formication.
 Auditory (hearing) hallucinations can also occur during withdrawal, although less commonly than the other types of hallucinations.

 - The most dangerous stage of alcohol withdrawal is called delirium tremens (DTs) and it is a medical emergency.
 About 5% of people withdrawing from alcohol experience DTs.
 This condition usually occurs within 72 hours after drinking stops but can occur up to seven to 10 days later.
 The hallmark of this stage is profound delirium (confusion).
 People are awake but thoroughly confused.
 This is accompanied by agitation, delusions (beliefs that have no basis in reality), sweating, hallucinations, rapid heart rate, and high blood pressure.
-Even with appropriate medical treatment, this condition is associated with a 5%-15% death rate.
+Even with appropriate medical treatment, this condition is associated with a 5% death rate.

 - Alcoholic ketoacidosis (AKA) is another alcohol related condition for which emergency medical treatment should be sought.
 AKA often starts within two to four days after an alcoholic has stopped consuming alcohol, fluids, and food, often because of gastritis or pancreatitis.
 Not uncommonly, AKA and alcohol withdrawal syndromes are seen at the same time.
 AKA is characterized by nausea, vomiting, abdominal pain, dehydration, and an acetone-like odor on the person's breath.
 This occurs when the alcohol dependent person has become depleted of carbohydrate fuel stores and water.
-Therefore, the body begins to metabolize ("burn") fat and protein into ketone bodies for energy.
+The body begins to metabolize ("burn") fat and protein into ketone bodies for energy.
 Ketone bodies are acids that accumulate in the blood, increasing its acidity and causing the person to feel even sicker, thus perpetuating a vicious cycle.

-Alcoholism is often associated with other psychiatric disorders such as anxiety, depression, and psychosis.
-This psychiatric illness, often combined with a reduced level of sound judgment while intoxicated, leads to suicides, suicide attempts, and suicidal gestures by people who are alcohol dependent.
+- Alcohol use disorder is often associated with other psychiatric disorders such as anxiety, depression, bipolar disorder, and psychosis.
+These psychiatric illnesses, often combined with a reduced level of sound judgment while intoxicated, leads to suicides and suicide attempts by people who are alcohol dependent.
 A person who has attempted suicide or is believed to be in serious or imminent danger of committing suicide should be taken quickly to the emergency department of a hospital.